vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Highlands of Ceylon, Oxford 1971.
 Gonda, J. Visnuism and Śivaism: a Comparison, London 1970.
 Vedic Ritual: the Non-Solemn Rites', Handbuch der Orientalistik, Abt.2, Band 4, Abschn.
 1, Leiden-Köln 1980.
-Gopalan, S. Bhomsale Vamsa Caritra, Being the Marathi Historical Inscrip- tion in the Big Temple, Tanjore, Marathi text translated into English by S. Gopalan, into Tamil by V. Śrīnivāsacārī, TMSSM no.46, Thanjavur
+Gopalan, S. Bhomsale Vamsa Caritra, Being the Marathi Historical Inscription in the Big Temple, Tanjore, Marathi text translated into English by S. Gopalan, into Tamil by V. Śrīnivāsacārī, TMSSM no.46, Thanjavur
 1980.
 Goswami, R.R.B.
 Descriptive Catalogue of Marathi Manuscripts and Books in the Tanjore Maharaja Serfoji's Sarasvati Mahal Library, 3 vols., Tanjore 1929, 1932, 1938.
 Hardy, F. 'The diary of an unknown Indian girl', Religion, 1980, vol.X.
 Heesterman, J.C.
 The Ancient Indian Royal Consecration: the Rājasūya
 Described according to the Yajus Texts and Annotated, The Hague 1957.
 Hemingway, F.R.
 Madras District Gazetteers: Tanjore, vol.I, Madras 1906.
-Hiebert, J. Hamper 'Sanskrit poetry by three Vijayanagara queens', Vijaya- nagara-City and Empire: New Currents of Research, ed.
-A. L. Dalla- piccola in collaboration with S.Z.
+Hiebert, J. Hamper 'Sanskrit poetry by three Vijayanagara queens', Vijayanagara-City and Empire: New Currents of Research, ed.
+A. L. Dallapiccola in collaboration with S.Z.
 Lallemant, Wiesbaden 1985.
 Hirschon, R. 'Open body/closed space: the transformation of female sexual-
 ity', in Defining Females, ed.
 S. Ardener, London 1978.
 Hobson, S. Family Web: a Story of India, London 1978.